Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 Local Hiring & Jobs

-• No major layoffs announced in Wichita, but hiring momentum is softer.
+- No major layoffs announced in Wichita, but hiring momentum is softer.
+Employers are slower to backfill roles, extending hiring timelines.

-Signal: Labor market stable but cooling — no longer accelerating.
+Signal: Labor market stable but cooling — hiring momentum is slowing

 Consumer Spending

-• Restaurant and coffee shop traffic remains steady, with lighter weekday volume.
+- Restaurant and coffee shop traffic remains uneven, with softer weekday demand and short weekend spikes.

-• Beauty and personal-care spending is stable, but promotion-driven.
+- Beauty and personal-care spending is stable, but heavily promotion-driven.
+Consumers are trading down (choosing lower-cost services or stretching time between visits).

 Business Activity